Shpaackle/Guardians-of-the-Realms/Notes/2023/January.md

 	- Also Urban Shadows 2E
 	- Also Masks
 - Look at Glitter Hearts (again?) and the fan update (again) for inspiration for Realm Abilities
 - Look at Savage Worlds again??
 Especially since it seems I want to go down the take pieces and stick them together route.
-Maybe use things from that Superhero game I was obsessed with for a hot minute., Sentinels of City or so
+Maybe use things from that Superhero game I was obsessed with for a hot minute, Sentinels of City or something

 # 1-24
 ## Quest Notes